neuroinformatics-unit/spikewrap/README.md

 `pip install -e ".[dev]"`

-After installation, the module can be imported with `import swc_ephys`.
+After installation, the module can be imported with `import spikewrap`.

 ## Running on the HPC